Definition

 All about Teschenite and Pegmatite Properties

 Know all about Teschenite and Pegmatite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Teschenite and Pegmatite belong to Igneous Rocks.Texture of Teschenite is Phaneritic whereas that of Pegmatite is Pegmatitic.
 Teschenite appears Veined and Shiny and Pegmatite appears Layered, Banded, Veined and Shiny.
-The luster of Teschenite is not available while that of Pegmatite is grainy, pearly and vitreous.
+The luster of Teschenite is while that of Pegmatite is grainy, pearly and vitreous.
 Teschenite is available in dark grey to black colors whereas Pegmatite is available in black, brown, cream, green, grey, pink, red, rust, silver, white, yellow colors.
 The commercial uses of Teschenite are cemetery markers, commemorative tablets, creating artwork, laboratory bench tops, jewelry, sea defence, tombstones and that of Pegmatite are creating artwork, jewelry, source of corundum, tourmalines, beryls and topaz.